 Archive for the 'Asia' CategoryThursday, October 10, 2019 at 11:12 AM

-WWN member at Ramsar Network Japan (RNJ) Minoru Kashiwagi has submitted a motion for the IUCN’s World Conservation Congress 2020.
+The IUCN’s World Conservation Congress 2020 has accepted a motion submitted by WWN member at Ramsar Network Japan (RNJ) Minoru Kashiwagi.
 The motion is about the natural flow of water for the conservation of wetlands.

-The IUCN is one of the biggest international non-governmental organisations with members from governments, civil society organisations and, indigenous people’s organisations.
-It is one of the founders of Ramsar Convention on Wetlands, and is one of the six International Organisation Partners (IOPs) of Ramsar Convention.
-IOPs are non-governmental organisations and not parties to the convention but that are given a status equivalent to parties except for voting because of their contributions for implementation etc. The Ramsar Secretariat is hosted at IUCN Headquarters at Gland, Switzerland.
-In this sense the IUCN has been supportive to NGOs ever since.
-It supoorted pre-COP NGO forums of Multilateral Environment Agreements in late 90s and early 2000s in the name of Global Biodiversity Forum.
+The IUCN is one of the biggest international non-governmental organisations with members from governments, civil society organisations and indigenous people’s organisations.
+It is one of the founders of Ramsar Convention on Wetlands, and one of the six International Organisation Partners (IOPs) of Ramsar Convention.
+IOPs are non-governmental organisations that are not parties to the convention but that are given a status equivalent to parties (except for voting) because of their contributions for implementation etc. The Ramsar Secretariat is hosted at IUCN Headquarters at Gland, Switzerland.
+In this sense the IUCN has been supportive of NGOs.
+It supoorted pre-COP NGO forums of Multilateral Environment Agreements in late 90s and early 2000s in the name of the Global Biodiversity Forum.
 The forums provided opportunities for local groups to participate in COPs and to make presentations on their activities to the world.

 The motion calls on member states to legislate against risks to indigenous people, ecosystems, and local communities, by new projects that would prevent the natural flow of water, in particular, construction projects.